Return to Arf-Kervaire page.

 Earlier published papers

 A geometrical proof of Browder's result on the vanishing of the Kervaire invariant, (English, 6 pages, 1998) Pyotr M. Akhmetiev and Peter J. Eccles.
+Abstract: Browder proved that the Kervaire invariant of a framed manifold of dimension n=4k+2 vanishes if n+2 is not a power of 2.
+We give a geometric proof using a characterization of it in terms of multiple points of immersions.

 The relationship between framed bordism and skew-framed bordism, (English, 9 pages, 2005), Pyotr M. Akhmetiev and Peter J. Eccles